Santhosh-Mani/Santhosh-Mani.github.io/README.md

 **Data Analsyt Intern @ Global Shala - Saint Louis University (_September 2021 – November 2021_)**
 - Collaborated with cross-functional teams to collect, analyze, and visualize educational data, contributing to informed   decision-making.
 - Designed efficient methods to transform raw data with a 95% throughput for Facebook ads campaign analysis to achieve a non-profitable campaign

+**Data Analyst @ CLOUD PENCIL PRIVATE LIMITED (_May 2020 - August 2021 _)**
+- Implemented data-driven solutions for Cloud Pencil’s Web3 platform and ERP system, optimizing crowd funding projects through big data analytics and machine learning.
+  Enhanced campaign performance and user satisfaction, driving innovation in blockchain technology.
+- Designed and implemented ETL pipelines using NodeJS and MongoDB to automate data collection and processing for real-time campaign performance analysis, reducing data processing time by 30% and enabling faster campaign adjustments and improved decision-making.
+- Performed robust data analysis using Python for data validation, SQL for querying databases, and MongoDB for flexible data retrieval.
+  Generated actionable insights through interactive Power BI dashboards, empowering stakeholders with clear visualizations of key metrics and trends.
+- Utilized machine learning algorithms (Random Forest Regressor, XGBoost), to perform customer segmentation(K Means, DBSCAN) and predict future purchasing behaviour, resulting in more targeted marketing strategies and a 80% increase in sales accuracy.
+- Technologies Used: Python, MongoDB, MySQL, PowerBI, Excel, Redshift, NodeJS.

 **Implant Trainee @ Lema Labs – Kaizen Robotics Program (_February 2019 – March 2019_)**
 - Developed and built a line follower, obstacle avoider, pulse width modulated robot, and handwriting robot using embedded C.